Hunter Ferrell Municipal Solid Waste Landfill

 - Used motor oil must be put in a container less than 1 gallon in size with a secure lid or cap.
 No more than 5 gallons at any one time.

-- Appliances and metal materials are recycled at the landfill is separated from other waste, the vehicle fees stated above still apply.
+- Appliances and metal materials are recycled at the landfill and must be separated from other waste.
+The vehicle fees stated above still apply.

 To contact the Solid Waste Services Department, call (972) 721-8059.